 You can choose to set up an email account with a free provider like Gmail or Hotmail or you can keep your email address with your current provider.
 They are likely to charge you a small fee for this; you will need to discuss any charges with them.

-Do I need to tell my current provider that I am switching over to Nova?
+Do I need to contact my current provider?

 Transferring your home phone to Nova – what you need to know